Blue Walleye

 My Response: I could see in a large lake that there would be different areas with different acid levels.
 It is common knowledge that acidity does affect the color of shallow water fish like bluegills.
 Spotted Lake was a tiny little lake (4 acres) with no streams running in.
 We caught all our Walleyes in the same spot, which was a deep hole at the north end of the lake.

-My question is: how can only 10% of the Walleye population be affected by the acidity of the water when they are all in the same Water.
+My question is: how can only 10% of the Walleye population be affected by the acidity/bacteria of the water when they are all in the same water.
 Another argument is how come we either caught Walleyes that were yellow, or Walleyes that were blue.
 We did not catch any half and half.

 The MNR officially declared the Aurora Trout as extinct until they caught some in Whitepine Lake and Whirlygig Lake.
 Maybe they just need to look at the Walleye population in these other lakes.

-Below is a picture of some Walleyes, which were caught by Raymond Hietapakka.
+Above is a picture of some Walleyes, which were caught by Raymond Hietapakka.
 One is an obvious regular Walleye (Yellow Pickerel) and the other is pale with blue fins.
 The Walleyes I caught north of Nakina were a much darker blue than the one in the picture.
 You will have to decide for yourself if you think this is a genuine Blue Walleye.
-More off-site info

 Below is a picture of a Blue Walleye emailed to me by Jonathan Poitras